The TLC Foundation Launches BFRB Awareness Week 2022 with a New Accessible Website Translated in 5 Languages

 For many, BFRBs are self-regulating and serve some internal need.
 BFRBs are not self-harm or self-mutilation.
 BFRBs are not caused by trauma or bad parenting.
 When a person engages in their BFRB, physical damage is created as an unintentional result of their behavior, not as a self-harming mechanism.

-“The TLC Foundation for Body-Focused Repetitive Behaviors is proud to launch its largest ever BFRB Awareness Week with a brand new website that captures the essence of the BFRB community,” commented Jen Monteleone, Interim Executive Director of the TLC Foundation for Body-Focused Repetitive Behaviors.
+“The TLC Foundation for Body-Focused Repetitive Behaviors is proud to launch its largest ever BFRB Awareness Week with a brand new website that captures the essence of the BFRB community,” commented Jen Monteleone, former Interim Executive Director of the TLC Foundation for Body-Focused Repetitive Behaviors.
 “This website includes resources for individuals experiencing BFRBs, family members looking for help, school personnel and medical professionals searching for ways to further engage with the community.”

 BFRB Awareness Week is an annual celebration held October 1-7 that seeks to bring awareness to body-focused repetitive behaviors to break down myths and misperceptions that often lead to isolation and shame.